tungpun/nlp-assignment-parser/README.md

 ## Introduction
 This is our assignment for NLP's course

-Supported parser:
+Supported parsers:
 * Lexiclized Parser
 * Shift-Reduce Parser
 * Neural Network Parser

 ## How to use
 * Clone this repository
-* Github does not allow pushing big file to its service, so you should download some files: [stanford-srparser-2014-10-23-models.jar](http://nlp.stanford.edu/software/stanford-srparser-2014-10-23-models.jar), [stanford-corenlp-2015-04-20-models.jar](http://nlp.stanford.edu/software/stanford-corenlp-2015-04-20-models.jar)
+* Github does not allow pushing big file to its service, so you should manually download some files: [stanford-srparser-2014-10-23-models.jar](http://nlp.stanford.edu/software/stanford-srparser-2014-10-23-models.jar), [stanford-corenlp-2015-04-20-models.jar](http://nlp.stanford.edu/software/stanford-corenlp-2015-04-20-models.jar)
 * Install `Java 1.8+`
 * Run `python doit.py` (python2.7)